Academic Requirements for RSO Officers

 Grade reports will be checked at the end of each semester, and officers who have not met the 2.25 GPA requirement will be required to resign from their position.
 This is not intended to be a punishment, but rather a way to help students be academically responsible.
 As part of Michigan Tech's mission, students’ academic success is our highest priority.

 Each individual organization may set their own standard of academic performance for members via requirements or by-laws of their constitution.
-(These requirements may not be below a 2.25 cumulative and most recent semester GPA per Student Leadership & Involvement policy.)
+(These requirements may not be below a 2.25 cumulative and most recent semester GPA per Student Leadership and Involvement policy.)

 Alcohol Policy for Registered Student Organizations